Takeaway and delivery advice for food and beverage businesses

 - consider issues including staffing, training, food safety and whether your current menu is suited to 'click and collect'

-- Combine a third party food delivery service with your own riders/drivers—this may allow you to redeploy staff from other roles and set your own delivery fee and delivery area.
+- combining a third party food delivery service with your own riders/drivers—this may allow you to redeploy staff from other roles and set your own delivery fee and delivery area.
 It may reduce the commission you need to pay to a third party food delivery service, however you will be responsible for staff, training and logistics for delivery.

 Partnering with a third party food delivery service

-Make sure you assess these key factors before partnering with a food delivery service.
+Assess these key factors before partnering with a food delivery service.

 - Consider what features you are looking for: